SachinG007/DROCC_icml2020/tabular/README.md

 # Deep Robust One-Class Classification
-In this directory we present examples of how to use the `DROCCTrainer` to replicate results in our [paper](https://arxiv.org/abs/2002.12718).
+In this directory we present examples of how to use the `DROCCTrainer` to replicate results in [paper](https://arxiv.org/abs/2002.12718).

 ## Tabular Experiments